 One downside of living in Milton is that it can take a long time to commute to work.
 In Milton, the average commute to work is 32.63 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Milton who are college-educated is close to the national average for all communities of 21.84%: 20.71% of the adults in Milton have a bachelor's degree or advanced degree.
+The education level of Milton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.71% of adults 25 and older in Milton have a college degree.

 The per capita income in Milton in 2022 was $37,836, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,344 for a family of four.
 However, Milton contains both very wealthy and poor people as well.